 If you have booked a One-Way, Round-Trip, or Multi-Segment Reward Travel there will be a 10% point penalty assessed for any refund.

 If you are canceling a non-sleeper ticket within 24 hours prior to departure, or a sleeper ticket within 14 days prior to departure, there will also be an additional “close-in” penalty of 10%.
 Keep in mind that this close-in fee will be waived for Select Executive members.

 If you are just making a modification to your reward ticket then you will have to cover the points difference and you will also get hit with a 10% points penalty.

 If you are modifying a non-sleeper ticket within 24 hours prior to departure, or a sleeper ticket within 14 days prior to departure, an additional “close-in” penalty of 10% of the points redeemed will be collected.
 Once again, this is waived for Select Executive members.

 Multi-Ride (Six-Ride, Ten-Ride) Reward Tickets

 For cancellations on Multi-Ride (Six-Ride, Ten-Ride) Reward Tickets, your points will be refunded minus a 10% points penalty if unused and unexpired.
-It’s important to note that points are non-refundable if first trip is used or if ticket is expired.
+It’s important to note that points are non-refundable if the first trip is used or if the ticket is expired.